Last Updated on 14 January 2026 by Cycloscope

 What bags do you need for bikepacking?

-For a minimalist and ultralight bikepacking setup you could use just a setback, a top tube bag, and a handlebar bag or roll-pack.
+For a minimalist, ultralight bikepacking setup, you could use just a setback, a top tube bag, and a handlebar bag or roll pack.

-If you’re planning a self-sufficient trip or going long distance, you should also add a frame bag and fork cages, and dry bags to the setup.
+If you’re planning a self-sufficient trip or going long distances, you should also add a frame bag, fork cages, and dry bags to the setup.

 Do you wear a backpack while bikepacking?

 Cycling with a backpack can cause back pain and fatigue.
-Although most backpackers prefer not to wear any backpack, for some long-distance trips backpacks are fundamental if you don’t want to use lateral panniers.
+Although most backpackers prefer not to wear a backpack, for some long-distance trips, a backpack is essential if you don’t want to use lateral panniers.

 How do you pack food for bikepacking?